 I’ve had a few people ask if this is safe to do because you’re technically cross contaminating the veggies with raw pork.
 If you were cooking the vegetables at a different temperature than the pork, this would be a BIG no.

-- Herbs – You could use fresh herbs in this recipe if you’d like.
-I’d do 1 tablespoon chopped fresh herbs for every 1/2 teaspoon of dried herbs in the recipe.
+Herbs – You could use fresh herbs in this recipe if you’d like.
+I’d do 1 tablespoon of chopped fresh herbs for every 1/2 teaspoon of dried herbs in the recipe.

 Italian Pork Tenderloin Sheet Pan Dinner

 - In a bowl, whisk together your marinade.